Admissions Frequently Asked Questions

 11. My child is on the XX Grade waiting list.

 You will be contacted when there is an opening in your child’s grade.
 Each year the waiting list is rolled over to the next grade. -- In an effort to align the MHMS screening process with best practices in the use of data, initial screening results will be considered valid for only a three-year span.
-When that time limit is reached, students remaining on the waiting list will be reconsidered for entry eligibility by using individual results from the district assessments (TCAP, SAT-10, EOC, etc.).
-Students whose scores are not in the 85%tile range on current assessments will be removed from the waiting list.
+When that time limit is reached, students remaining on the waiting list will be required to retake the MHMS entrance exam, meeting the 85% or higher requirement in Reading, Math, and Language, and provide the most recent report card showing a B average (grades 4-11) or an academic average of on track or mastery (grades K-3).

 12. If my child does not meet selection criteria, what are my options?

-You may re-apply to MHMS beginning November 1, through the first of January to repeat this process from the beginning.
+You may re-apply to MHMS mid Septemeber, through the mid December to repeat this process from the beginning.

 13. If my child passes the test but his/her grade is full, what happens?